ChatcharitCh/ChatcharitCh/README.md

 * 🌍  I'm based in Nonthaburi, Thailand
 * ✉️  You can contact me at [chatcharit.choocherd@gmail.com](mailto:chatcharit.choocherd@gmail.com)
-* ⚡  I’m interested in Java Developer
+* ⚡  I’m interested in Programer/Developer

 ### Skills